 The voltage drop across the arc becomes greater than the system voltage, causing the arc to extinguish at the current zero of the AC wave due to increased arc resistance.

-Air break circuit breakers are used in both DC and AC circuits up to 12,000 volts.
+Air circuit breakers are used in both DC and AC circuits up to 12,000 volts.
 These breakers are typically of the indoor type and are installed on vertical panels or indoor draw-out switchgear.
 AC circuit breakers are commonly used in indoor medium-voltage and low-voltage.

-Plain Break Type Air Break Circuit Breaker
+Plain Break Type Air Circuit Breaker (ACB)

 It is the simplest type, with two horn-shaped pieces.
 When the air first moves between the horns, it is pushed upwards by the convection currents that occur due to the heating of the air during the arcing process and the interaction of the magnetic and electric fields.
 If the horns are fully separated, the arc will stretch from one tip to the other, causing the arc to become longer and cooler.